gongahkia/yuho/README.md

 <img src="./asset/yuho_mascot.png" width=40% height=40%>
 </p>

-Yuho is a domain-specific language providing a programmatic representation of Singapore Criminal Law.
+Yuho is a domain-specific language providing a programmatic representation of Singapore Tort and Criminal Law.

 ## Rationale